Home > Personal Injury Legal Services > Head Injury Compensation Claim Lawyers

 Splatt Lawyer’s legal services are 100% no-win, no-fee.
 Contact us now to understand your options and recommended next steps to justice.
 It’s free to get started, and there are no ongoing costs until you settle.
 Contact us now to learn your options.
 It’s free to get started.
 Call 1800 700 125

-First, get free legal advice from Splatt Lawyers to learn if you can seek compensation.
+First, ask Splatt Lawyers for free legal advice regarding your right to seek compensation.
 They will explain the legal process of a brain injury claim and what to do next.
 After we have shown you your options, you can decide what is best for your circumstances.

 The negligent party or person responsible for your injury would have coverage through WorkCover, CTP insurer or public liability insurance.
 It is their insurance company that will be liable to fund your compensation.
 Splatt Lawyers will identify the liable party for free.